gnicol/GitSwarm/perforce_swarm/doc-ce/integration/facebook.md

 1. Choose "Create App ID".

-1. Enter the address of your GitSwarm installation at the bottom of the
+1. Enter the address of your $GitSwarm$ installation at the bottom of the
     package:

     ![Facebook Website URL](facebook_website_url.png)